×

 Indirect Contact

 Chickenpox can spread indirectly through contaminated objects.
-The virus can survive on surfaces like toys and doorknobs for a short time.
+The virus can persist on objects like toys and doorknobs for a brief duration.
 If someone touches these surfaces and then their face, they can get infected.

 Maternal Transmission

-Pregnant women without immunity can pass chickenpox to their baby, usually in later pregnancy or during birth.
+Pregnant women without immunity can pass chickenpox to their babies, usually in later pregnancy or during birth.
 Neonatal chickenpox needs urgent medical care.

 Contagiousness of Chickenpox